mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 This can be problematic for performance, particularly on mobile networks.
 When a user is on a mobile network, each DNS lookup has to go from the phone to the cell tower to reach an authoritative DNS server.
 The distance between a phone, a cell tower, and the name server can add significant latency.

-### TCP Handshake
+### TCP handshake

 Once the IP address is known, the browser sets up a connection to the server via a {{glossary('TCP handshake','TCP three-way handshake')}}.
-This mechanism is designed so that two entities attempting to communicate—in this case the browser and web server—can negotiate the parameters of the network TCP socket connection before transmitting data, often over {{glossary('HTTPS')}}.
+This mechanism is designed so that two entities attempting to communicate — in this case the browser and web server — can negotiate the parameters of the network TCP socket connection before transmitting data, often over {{glossary('HTTPS')}}.

-TCP's three-way handshaking technique is often referred to as "SYN-SYN-ACK"—or more accurately SYN, SYN-ACK, ACK—because there are three messages transmitted by TCP to negotiate and start a TCP session between two computers.
+TCP's three-way handshaking technique is often referred to as "SYN-SYN-ACK" — or more accurately SYN, SYN-ACK, ACK — because there are three messages transmitted by TCP to negotiate and start a TCP session between two computers.
 Yes, this means three more messages back and forth between each server, and the request has yet to be made.

-### TLS Negotiation
+### TLS negotiation

 For secure connections established over HTTPS, another "handshake" is required.
 This handshake, or rather the {{glossary('TLS')}} negotiation, determines which cipher will be used to encrypt the communication, verifies the server, and establishes that a secure connection is in place before beginning the actual transfer of data.
 This requires five more round trips to the server before the request for content is actually sent.